Chart Color Schemes

 Upwey - Tecoma has shown very soft population growth performance across periods assessed by AreaSearch

-Upwey - Tecoma's population is approximately 9,854 as of November 2025.
-From the 2021 Census, which reported a population of 9,777 people, this reflects an increase of 77 individuals (0.8%).
-This growth is inferred from ABS estimates: the resident population was 9,862 in June 2024, with an additional 10 validated new addresses since the Census date.
-The population density ratio is around 1,108 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Upwey - Tecoma's growth rate of 0.8% since the census places it within 2.5 percentage points of the SA3 area (3.3%), indicating competitive growth fundamentals.
-Natural growth contributed approximately 56.0% of overall population gains during recent periods.
+Upwey-Tecoma's population, as per AreaSearch's analysis, was approximately 9,854 as of November 2025.
+This figure represents an increase of 77 people since the 2021 Census, which recorded a population of 9,777.
+The growth is inferred from the estimated resident population of 9,862 in June 2024 and an additional 10 validated new addresses post-census.
+This results in a population density of 1,108 persons per square kilometer, comparable to averages observed across other locations assessed by AreaSearch.
+Upwey-Tecoma's growth rate of 0.8% since the census places it within 2.5 percentage points of the SA3 area's growth rate of 3.3%, indicating competitive growth fundamentals.
+Natural growth contributed approximately 56.0% to overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Projections indicate a decline in overall population by 256 persons by 2041.
-However, specific age cohorts are expected to grow; notably, the 75 to 84 age group is projected to increase by 347 people.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using a weighted aggregation method from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Future trends indicate an overall population decline in Upwey-Tecoma over this period, with a projected reduction of 256 persons by 2041.
+However, growth is anticipated within specific age cohorts, notably the 75-84 age group, which is projected to increase by 347 people.

 Frequently Asked Questions - Population